Probing Spin and Lifetime Correlations in Entangled Hyperon-AntiHyperon Pairs: Conclusion

 \section{Conclusion}

-We have proposed two complementary, data‑driven tests—a binned $\Delta t$ scan of spin–lifetime correlations and a per‑pair lifetime covariator—that extend standard hyperon spin measurements into the time domain.
+We have proposed to test lifetime-lifetime correlations between entangled hyperon pairs.
+Moreover, we proposed two complementary, data‑driven tests—a binned $\Delta t$ scan of spin–lifetime correlations and a per‑pair lifetime correlator—that together enrich conventional hyperon spin measurements by probing their temporal structure and uncovering subtle entanglement effects.
 By reconstructing proper times for each hyperon in the pair, applying mixed‑event baselining, and employing permutation testing, this methodology can be adapted to various baryon species.
-Observing a nonzero lifetime–lifetime covariance would constitute the first direct evidence of time‑domain entanglement in unstable hadrons, while stringent null results would impose novel constraints on wavefunction‑collapse and decoherence models.
+Observing a nonzero lifetime–lifetime or spin-lifetime covariance would constitute the first direct evidence of time‑domain entanglement in unstable hadrons, while stringent null results would impose novel constraints on wavefunction‑collapse and decoherence models.

-Given the large hyperon yields per collision at RHIC and the LHC and the maturity of spin‑correlation frameworks, these measurements can be carried out with existing data sets.
+Given the large hyperon yields per collision at BESIII, RHIC and the LHC and the maturity of spin‑correlation frameworks, these measurements can be carried out with existing data sets.
 We therefore encourage experimental collaborations to pursue these tests, opening a new frontier in the study of quantum coherence in high‑energy collisions.